CommunityToolkit/Labs-Windows/template/README.md

 This may require a reboot.

+#### Updating NuGet Package

+Packages are manually versioned right now, [see this issue here](https://github.com/CommunityToolkit/Labs-Windows/issues/133).
+In order to update your NuGet package, update the `<Version>` tag in your library's `CommunityToolkit.Labs.WinUI.MyExperimentNameHere.csproj` file.

 #### WebAssembly Sample Project

 Sometimes it can be tricky to run the WASM sample project head under Visual Studio with the default IIS run configuration.
 Use the drop-down within the run button itself to instead select the `ExperimentName.Wasm` configuration over `IIS Express`.